-1. Knew it (K): A key idea, concept, or piece of information from the reading or activity that you already knew something about,
+- 1. Knew it (K): A key idea, concept, or piece of information from the reading or activity that you already knew something about, - 2.
+Learned it (L): A key idea, concept, or piece of information from the reading or activity that was new to you or that you learned more about, and

-- 2. Learned it (L): A key idea, concept, or piece of information from the reading or activity that was new to you or that you learned more about, and - 3.
-Want to know more (W): A deeper question about the module topic that wasn't answered by the material or something you want to know more about.
+3. Want to know more (W): A deeper question about the module topic that wasn't answered by the material or something you want to know more about.

-You may earn extra credit by replying to your classmates' posts with an insightful comment or answer to their question.
+Discussion posts are worth 10 points.
+You may earn extra credit by replying to your classmates' posts with an insightful comment or answer to their question (2 points per reply, up to 4 points per discussion topic).